-Westpac economics team contact details
+Contact the Westpac economics team

-Dominick Stephens, Chief Economist +64 9 336 5671

-Michael Gordon, Senior Economist +64 9 336 5670

-Felix Delbrück, Senior Economist +64 9 336 5668

-Satish Ranchhod, Senior Economist +64 9 336 5669

-Any questions email: economics@westpac.co.nz
+Dominick Stephens, Chief Economist +64 9 336 5671 Michael Gordon, Senior Economist +64 9 336 5670 Satish Ranchhod, Senior Economist +64 9 336 5668 Anne Boniface, Senior Economist +64 9 336 5669 David Norman, Industry Economist +64 9 336 5656 Any questions email: economics@westpac.co.nz

+Past performance is not a reliable indicator of future performance.
+The forecasts given in this document are predictive in character.
+Whilst every effort has been taken to ensure that the assumptions on which the forecasts are based are reasonable, the forecasts may be affected by incorrect assumptions or by known or unknown risks and uncertainties.
+The ultimate outcomes may differ substantially from these forecasts.